 How to grow Alliums

-Alliums are an easy to grow bulb which is perennial and usually returns reliably every year.
+Alliums are an easy to grow perennial bulb.

 How To Plant Alliums

-Allium Bulbs are best planted in the autumn when you can buy bulbs much cheaper than in the Spring when they are sold as pot grown plants.
-Planting time is September, but if you are late, you can carry on planting Allium bulbs until about the 3rd week of October.
-Ready grown container plants are available from early spring onward, but naturally these are more expensive.
+Allium Bulbs are best planted in the autumn when the bulbs are available.
+Bulbs are cheaper than pot-grown plants which are generally available in the Spring.
+Best planting time is September, but if you are late, you can carry on planting Allium bulbs until about the 3rd week of October.

-Alliums prefer a sunny position in soil which is well drained and they are drought tolerant.
+Alliums prefer a sunny position in soil which is well drained.
 Alliums are fully hardy tolerating our winters well.
-However, if your garden has heavy soil or ground that is wet, it will help to work horticultural grit into the planting area to increase drainage.
-This should prevent the bulb rotting over winter, which can be a problem in wetter areas.
+However, if your garden has heavy soil or ground that is wet and boggy over the winter, there is a risk the bulbs could rot.
+To prevent this dig in horticultural grit to increase drainage or plant in containers.
+The plus side is that Alliums are drought tolerant.

 Smaller varieties should be planted 15-20 cms apart, large varieties (such as a.cristophii) 25-30cms and the very large ( such as Globemaster' and schubertii)35cms+

-Alliums are drought tolerant, generally do not need feeding or dead heading, quite the reverse as many of the flower heads look decorative as they fade.
+Alliums do not need feeding or dead heading, quite the reverse as many of the flower heads look decorative as they fade.

 Green wheelbarrow means Alliums are easy to grow and low maintenance